Kafka (film): Production

+Filming took place on-location in Kafka's hometown of Prague, and at Barrandov Studios.
+Soderbergh elected to shoot most of the film in black-and-white to evoke German expressionism.
+Two weeks of reshoots took place at Pinewood Studios in England.

 Reception

 Kafka was met with mixed reviews from critics.
-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 50%, based on 24 reviews.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 55%, based on 22 reviews.
 The website's consensus reads, "Kafka does not rise to the artistic success of its subject, struggling to approximate the nightmarish absurdity that defined the author's work despite thoughtful direction by Steven Soderbergh and a gorgeous black and white color palette."

+Awards and nominations

 Alternate version

-In a 2013 interview with Vulture, Soderbergh stated that the rights to the film had reverted to him and executive producer Paul Rassam, and that work had begun on a "completely different" version of the film.
+In a 2013 interview with Vulture, Soderbergh stated that the rights to the film had reverted to him and executive producer Paul Rassam and that work had begun on a "completely different" version of the film.
 Soderbergh reported that he and Lem Dobbs did some rewriting, inserts were shot during the making of Side Effects, and he planned to dub the film into German and release both the original and new version together.
-In 2020, he announced he had finished the new version, and would release it as part of a box set.
+In 2020, he announced he had finished the new version and would release it as part of a box set.
 The new version, titled Mr. Kneff, debuted at the 2021 Toronto International Film Festival.